samertm/samertm.com/source/_posts/deploy-hexo-with-git-push.md

 I generate my blog with [hexo](http://hexo.io/), my third or fourth blog generator so far, and I'm really enjoying it.
 Hexo is really flexible, has all sorts of convenience functions, and is *super* easy to deploy (it's literally just `hexo deploy`).
 Deploys were such a problem for me with my last blog generator that I didn't write a blog post for 6 months!
 (It was seriously like five steps, and it was super slow even *after* I automated it!)

-So I'm super happy with `hexo deploy`.
+So I'm super happy with hexo.
 This is my workflow:

 ```bash
  $ {100 freaking git commands, someone seriously needs to write a usable wrapper for git}